 Walking, jogging, or other conditioning work is usually a good idea.
 Use cardio for health and fitness, but don’t worry too much about burning the most calories per session.

 Doing the basics consistently and sustainably is your best bet.

 In 2009, I started 513FIT because I wanted to help more people have a great experience in improving their health and fitness.
 I wanted to provide something similar to what I experienced as an athlete: getting fit in a supportive environment and having fun in the process.

-I grew up here in on the east side Cincinnati.
-I played sports growing up, swam at Walnut Hills, and later at The University of Cincinnati.
+I grew up here in on the east side Cincinnati and swam competitively at Walnut Hills, and later at The University of Cincinnati.

-What changed for me was learning to prioritize the most important things – namely strength, moving well, eating like an adult (not perfectly clean or Über Paleo, just eating real food that for the most part I prepare), managing stress better, and just flat out being smarter!
+What changed for me was learning to prioritize the most important things – namely strength, moving well, eating like an adult (not perfectly clean, just eating real food), managing stress better, and just flat out being smarter.

 If you want to try a class for free and see if this is the right next step for you, then email me at firstname.lastname@example.org to make it happen.

 513FIT Classes are held at Aikido of Cincinnati 6620 Montgomery Road, Cincinnati, OH 45213.